MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-requirements.md

 ## Prerequisites

 The following are the prerequisites for using Microsoft Copilot for Microsoft 365.
 Copilot for Microsoft 365 requires the user to have a prerequisite base license assigned.
-You can find the list of eligible base licenses [here]().
+You can find the list of eligible base licenses in the [Microsoft Copilot for Microsoft 365 service description guide](/office365/servicedescriptions/office-365-platform-service-description/microsoft-365-copilot).

 ### Microsoft 365 Apps